 Finalists will be selected and invited to deliver a 15 minute presentation in front of an audience at Europe’s biggest annual lighting event, LuxLive.

-See all four 2018 finalists and view their video presentations and final written papers below:
+Take a look at the four finalists and their video presentations below:

 Take a look at some of the previous finalists' video presentations via the links below: